AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 You radiate an aura of bright light, 40 meters in radius, centered on you.
 All creatures within the sphere as it forms are **blinded** — unless they used *change the scene* to cover their eyes before you finished casting.

+##### Sunlight strike

+*Advanced · 6 mana · 3 moves · instant\**

+As you start casting, designate a 15×15×15 meter cube within line of sight and 50 meters.
+When you finish, the area bursts in burning light: all creatures inside take **4 armor destroying damage** and are **blinded**.
+If the spell hits no one, you may recast it for 1 move and 3 mana.

 ##### Greater purity

 *Master · 11 mana · 2 moves · 10 minutes (40 rounds)*